aseemk/aseemk.com/talks/mix-neo4j-text.md

 <!-- .slide: data-background="/images/mix-neo4j/mix-graph13-creation4.jpg" data-background-transition="none" -->

 // Notes:
 It's worth noting that this still leaves us the flexibility to be more precise for our own needs.
-E.g. in our algorithms for deriving popular/trending creations, we consider only creations' direct remixes, not deeper ones.
+E.g. in our algorithms for deriving popular/trending creations, we consider only creations' first-level remixes, not deeper ones.

 # Remix Families